 Unfortunately, not all of these programs are effective, and in fact, some of them could make the problem worse.

-I decided to create a list of ideas for drug education programs for high schoolers.
+I created a list of ideas for drug education programs for high schoolers.

 If you have any ideas for drug education programs, please share them in the comments section below.